Research

 The problem is that microscopic and invisible haematuria (blood in urine) is not a sign of prostate cancer.

 Microscopic haematuria is distinct from visible haematuria (visible blood in the urine).
 Visible haematuria is a recognised (but rare) sign of prostate cancer, as well as other conditions such as an enlarged prostate or a urinary tract infection.
-You should always visit your GP is you have visible blood in your urine.
+You should always visit your GP if you have visible blood in your urine.

 However, microscopic haematuria is not recognised by NHS clinical guidelines as a sign of prostate cancer, and as far as we are aware there is no evidence to support any claims that it indicates an increased risk of prostate cancer or is an ‘early warning sign’.
 There’s also no evidence testing for it may lead to earlier detection of prostate cancer.